Azulaloi/obsidian-skribi/README.md

 - **Verbose Logging**

-Provides (lots of) additional information in the console.
+Provides (a lot of) additional information in the console.

+Results from each processed block element and individual skribi is logged.
+Because postprocessors are called per-block, I can't get the total time (start first render to finish last render) for a document, unfortunately.
+At least, not easily enough to be worth implementing.

 Note on parsing times: the times displayed are *not* consecutive, they're more or less all processed simultaneously.
-Because postprocessors are called per-block, I can't get the total time (start first render to finish last render) for a document, but it does log total time for each block.
 You can see that this is the case if you have several skribis in a single block - their individual logs might say 10ms each, but the block says it rendered all five of them in 20ms.

+The block logs (the ones that say `Processed X skribis in element`) are inflated by 5-10ms or so because of the way I check the results.
+I'll try and fix that...

-Also, the times vary somewhat each execution.
+Also, the times inevitably vary somewhat each execution.

 ### Planned Features

+- Codeblock supporty
-- More utility functions
+- More utility functions (like printing html objects from js)
+- Ways to pass values in other formats (rest, arrays, etc)
+- Options for how the elements are output (turning off the container divs and suppressing the rendermarkdown fluff, for example)
 - Recursion limit setting (currently locked to 5)
 - Loading custom JS as modules (maybe)
 - Syntax highlighting (maybe)